Riley Gaines: Personal life

 Gaines is a Christian and has stated that her faith has shaped her activism.
+She graduated from the University of Kentucky in 2022 with a degree in health sciences.
+Her original plan was to become a dentist.

 In 2022, Gaines married University of Kentucky swimmer Louis Barker after dating for three years.

 In June 2025, Gaines and Barker announced that they were expecting their first child.
 Their daughter was born in October 2025.

-She graduated from the University of Kentucky in 2022 with a degree in health sciences.
-Her original plan was to become a dentist.
+As of October 2025, Barker, a British citizen, struggled to get his green card or citizenship because of his refusal to take the COVID vaccine; Riley publicly criticized these administrative hurdles.